david-oruna/talking-character/README.md

+## Hi

-## Hi, this is a little project to make a character talk and create an interactive story/game
+This is a little project to make a character talk and create an interactive story/game

 Feel free to use it and create your stories too.🌟